PixelMister/Pokengine/docs/Guidance/understanding-syntax.md

 ## Types of Variables
 **Variables** are individual values that are stored to the player to manipulate their ingame experience.
 Without variables, creating any sort of story or event within the game would be impossible.

-There are three types of variables.
+There are four types of variables.
 They are different in function, and when they should be reset.

 ### Variables